 Vaccines, like any other medication, can cause anaphylaxis, also known as an allergic reaction.
 Our vaccine injury lawyers are skilled at handling cases of adverse reactions to vaccines such as the flu shot, TDaP/DTaP, HPV, and more covered under the National Vaccine Injury Program.
-In the past three years alone, our firm has obtained over $30 million in vaccine injury settlements.
+In the past year alone, our firm has obtained over $20 million in vaccine injury settlements.
 Our clients pay no attorney’s fees.
 Visit our results page for more info.

 Anaphylaxis symptoms include: